codelv/enaml-web/README.md

 #### Data models ####

 Forms can automatically be generated and populated using the  `AutoForm` component.
-Just define an atom model such as
+Just define an Atom model such as

 ```python